 The same taxonomy classification applies to plants.

-The genus of a plant contains a variety of different species, which brings us to rhododendrons and azaleas.
+The genus of a plant contains a variety of different species, which brings us to rhododendrons vs azaleas.

 The Rhododendron Genus

 Azaleas and rhododendrons have the same kingdom, phylum, class, order, and family.
 Both are in the Plantae kingdom and share the same classifications all the way down to the Ericaceae family.
 The Ericaceae family of plants are flowering plants that contain over 4,000 species, making it one of the largest families of plants in the world.